 Specific etiologies — In addition to the distinction between generalized and focal epilepsy discussed above, specific etiologies of epilepsy may impact the treatment choice.

-Renal disease — Renally excreted drugs include gabapentin, topiramate, zonisamide, lacosamide, levetiracetam, and pregabalin (table 2) [77,83,84].
-The dose of these drugs should be lowered in the setting of renal impairment.
+Renal disease — Renally excreted drugs include gabapentin, topiramate, zonisamide, lacosamide, levetiracetam, oxcarbazepine, and pregabalin (table 2) [78,84,85].
+The dose of these drugs should be adjusted based on the severity of renal impairment (table 6).

 Albuminuria (causing low serum albumin) and acidosis reduce protein binding fractions and binding affinity, leading to increased fractions of free drug .
 For highly protein-bound antiseizure drugs (table 2), subtherapeutic total drug levels may be both sufficient for efficacy and required to avoid toxicity in this setting.
 Free drug levels of phenytoin may be monitored, but such tests are less routinely available for other antiseizure drugs.